Ivelina0/Ivelina0.github.io/_pages/about.md

 These experiences have shaped how I approach sport (and life): with commitment, discipline, and a genuine enjoyment of long-term progression.

-More recently, I’ve been tackling **yoga** and it has quickly become one of my favourite things to do in between work breaks.
+More recently, I’ve been tackling **yoga** and it has quickly become one of my favourite things to do during work breaks.